kubedb/docs/docs/guides/postgres/enterprise/postgres-enterprise.md

 `pg_cron` and `pgaudit` are background-worker extensions: the library has to be in `shared_preload_libraries` before the extension can be created, which means supplying a `spec.configSecret`.
-Without it they refuse clearly rather than failing obscurely:
+Until it is, they say so directly:

 ```
 ERROR:  pgaudit must be loaded via shared_preload_libraries